marcus-sonestedt/clipper-archive/README.md

 [sourceforge](https://sourceforge.net/projects/polyclipping/files/Older%20versions/) where it
 no longer exists.

-I've reached out to the forum/author to try to get them restored, but not sure if that will happen.
+I've reached out to the forum/author to try to get them restored.
+That did happen in August 2022, but today (2023-09-07) it broke again since SourceForge went into "temporary static offline mode".

+Best keep these zip's around as long as assimp needs them, or get them onto conan center index somehow.